-The \$2500 allowance applies to the 2022- 2023 academic year.
+The \$2,500 allowance applies to the 2022- 2023 academic year; the amount will increase by \$100 for the 2023-2024 year.
 To avoid overspending, students are encouraged to account for non-monthly and irregular expenses (example: car insurance, maintenance, registration fees, personal travel, and gifting) when establishing the monthly transfer amount to ensure the funds are available when those expenses are incurred.

-Here are the estimated refund dates for each semester and the number of months covered.
+Here are the estimated refund dates for each semester.

-- Fall 2022: July 25th for students enrolled in the MSA course (five months).
-Students not taking the MSA can anticipate receiving their aid the week of September 5th (four months). - Spring 2023: January 9th 13th (five months) - Summer 2023: May 29th, 2023 (two months)
+- Fall 2023: July 24th for students enrolled in the Discovery MSA course.
+Students not taking the MSA can anticipate receiving their aid the week of September 5th when Basecamp begins.

+- Spring 2024: January 9th 13th

+- Summer 2024: May 29th, 2023